ArcanaFramework/arcana/docs/source/data_model.rst

 Arcana implicitly handles conversions between different file formats

-``FileGroup`` sub-classes may contain methods for accessing the file data and header metadata, which can be useful in selecting from a collection of acquired data and exploration of the data.
+:class:`.FileGroup` sub-classes may contain methods for accessing the file data and header metadata, which can be useful in selecting from a collection of acquired data and exploration of the data.